starwit-trainings/python-ai-cv/slides.md

   color: #1E708B;
   text-decoration: underline;
 }
+ul {
+  text-align: left
+}

 </style>

 <!-- _class: lead -->
-# Data Analysis and AI with Python - Overview
+# Analytics with Python

-This repository is part of a lecture, that shall teach students to use the Python programming language and modern software development tools like Git to do write software for data analysis and some selected AI algorithms.
-This is however not a course in AI and thus no algorithmic/mathematical foundations are explained here.

-Feel free to use this material for your teaching classes.
-However, please not [license note](#license).

 ---
 ## Tools & Preparations

 Here is an overview of tools and requirements you should install on your computer.
 So take your time preparing your work environment.

+* Windows / Ubuntu installation
+* Conda vs Pip
+* Git
-*
+* Editor: Visual Studio Code

 ---
 # Chapters